 The slides used for the presentation itself can be downloaded from here for further study:

-Post-Release AI Improvements in SUPREME COMMANDER 2 — Slides Mike Robbins, Alex J. Champandard Download PPT or PDF
+Post-Release AI Improvements in SUPREME COMMANDER 2 — Slides Mike Robbins, Alex J. Champandard Download PDF

 If you have any questions feel free to post them below, or in the forum thread associated with this post!